Suppletion

-In linguistics and etymology, suppletion is traditionally understood as the use of one word as the inflected form of another word when the two words are not cognate.
+In linguistics and etymology, suppletion is traditionally understood as the use of one word as the inflected form of another word when the two words are not cognates.
 For those learning a language, suppletive forms will be seen as "irregular" or even "highly irregular".
+For example, go:went is a suppletive paradigm, because go and went are not etymologically related, whereas mouse:mice is irregular but not suppletive, since the two words come from the same Old English ancestor.

 The term "suppletion" implies that a gap in the paradigm was filled by a form "supplied" by a different paradigm.
 Instances of suppletion are overwhelmingly restricted to the most commonly used lexical items in a language.

 Irregularity and suppletion

 An irregular paradigm is one in which the derived forms of a word cannot be deduced by simple rules from the base form.
 For example, someone who knows only a little English can deduce that the plural of girl is girls but cannot deduce that the plural of man is men.
 Language learners are often most aware of irregular verbs, but any part of speech with inflections can be irregular.

 For most synchronic purposes—first-language acquisition studies, psycholinguistics, language-teaching theory—it suffices to note that these forms are irregular.
 However, historical linguistics seeks to explain how they came to be so and distinguishes different kinds of irregularity according to their origins.

 Most irregular paradigms (like man:men) can be explained by phonological developments that affected one form of a word but not another (in this case, Germanic umlaut).
 In such cases, the historical antecedents of the current forms once constituted a regular paradigm.